-If you are someone who has not thought about their long-term career plan, you are not in the minority.
+If you haven’t thought about your long-term care plan, you’re in the majority.
 Several individuals avoid planning for extended care because it can be a difficult and daunting task.
 However, whether it be for you or a loved one, organizing steps for long-term care is critical to address in any financial plan.
+On today’s episode of The Agent of Wealth Podcast, Marc Bautis and John Williams talk to Extended Care Benefits Advisor Raymond Lavine about how to approach the oftentimes overlooked aspect of financial planning.

 In this episode, you will learn: